GaianRangerPlugin/ranger-gaian-plugin/README.md

 See doc/SQLBehaviour.md for example SQL statements and how they will behave

+LIMITATIONS
+ * Currently the user group determined is always 'users'

 **Building the plugin**

 Ensure the required build requirements are installed